2026 Super League season: League expansion

+"Spare weekend"

+With the expansion from 12 to 14 teams came the removal of the five loop fixtures, which originally included Magic Weekend.
+This would have reduced the regular season from 27 to 26 rounds.
+The RFL had planned to use the spare week for an expanded playoff format which would take place over four weeks rather than three.
+However, a U-turn decision saw Magic Weekend retained for 2026 and played as the season's only loop fixture, and retained a 27 round regular season.
+A mid-season international between and was also proposed.

 Broadcasting

-BBC Sport are broadcasting matches as well as match highlights in the final year of their three-year deal with the Super League, replacing Channel 4 as the league's free-to-air partner from 2024 season.
+BBC Sport are broadcasting matches as well as match highlights in the final year of their three-year deal with the Super League, replacing Channel 4 as the league's free-to-air partner from the 2024 season.
 Ten games per season will be shown live on television, with a further five shown on iPlayer, the BBC's streaming platform.
+Australian broadcaster Foxtel is continuing an extended deal signed with the Super League in 2025 to broadcast every match on their Fox League channel and their Kayo Sports streaming service.

+Deals were announced by the Super League in February 2026 with French news group La Dépêche's 'Rugbyrama' platform, who will broadcast 51 Catalans Dragons and Toulouse Olympique matches, and with the National Broadcasting Corporation of Papua New Guinea, who will broadcast matches for New Zealand, Papua New Guinea and other Pacific Island nations.
+These join preexisting deals with Catalan-language broadcaster TV3, German-language broadcaster Sportdigital, and other worldwide broadcasters such as Fox Sports in the United States, Rogers Sports & Media in Canada, Rush Sports in the Caribbean, Premier Sports Asia in South East Asia and Dubai TV.

 Teams

 The league consists of 14 teams, an increase of two from the previous season.
-The regular season consists of 26 rounds, a reduction of one from the previous season.
+The regular season consists of 27 rounds.

-Hull KR will be the defending champions after winning the 2025 Grand Final.
-Salford Red Devils, who finished bottom of the Super League table in 2025 following a season marred by financial difficulties, will be relegated to the 2026 RFL Championship after having not applied to join the Super League for 2026.
-They will be replaced by 2025 RFL Championship semi-finalists Bradford Bulls, who were promoted to the Super League after achieving the highest IMG Grade B rating for 2025.
-Bradford will also be joined by fellow Championship teams Toulouse Olympique and York Knights for the 2026 season, each achieving Grade B rankings.
+Hull KR are the defending champions after winning the 2025 Grand Final.
+Salford Red Devils, who finished bottom of the Super League table in 2025 following a season marred by financial difficulties, were relegated to the 2026 RFL Championship after not applying to join the Super League for 2026.
+They were replaced by 2025 RFL Championship semi-finalists Bradford Bulls, who were promoted to the Super League after achieving the highest IMG Grade B rating for 2025.
+Bradford were joined by fellow Championship teams Toulouse Olympique and York Knights for the 2026 season, each achieving Grade B rankings.